 Mediterranean fruit fly

 Also known as the Antillean fruit fly, or the guava fruit fly, this genus includes other species such as Anastrepha ludens, or Mexican fruit fly, known to affect fruit production and marketability of ripened citrus.
-A. supensa is about ½ to 2 times larger than the average house fly and has a wing band of dark brown whereas its counterpart A. ludens is yellower in hue.
+A. supensa is about one-half to two times larger than the average house fly and has a wing band of dark brown whereas its counterpart, A. ludens, is yellower in hue.
 The dorsal or top of the thorax between the rear two plates is marked with a black dot.

 Eggs are not usually visible, as the fruit flies of citrus trees lay their eggs singly under the peel of the fruit, and generally not more than one or two eggs per fruit.
 The insect transforms through three larval instars prior to pupation.
 The larvae tunnel through the fruit and then once completing their three instar stages, drop from the fruit to pupate in the ground.
 The pupa is long, oval, shiny brown and hard to the touch.